Understanding the Risks of PFAS Contamination and the Practical Steps You Can Take to Protect Your Home’s Drinking Water

 Activated Carbon Filters

-Activated carbon is the technology found in many refrigerator filters and pitcher filters.
-It works by attracting and trapping contaminants in the pores of the carbon.
-However, effectiveness varies greatly.
-Granular activated carbon (GAC) and carbon block filters can be effective at reducing PFAS, but you must check the packaging for the specific NSF/ANSI 53 certification for PFOA and PFOS reduction.
-Without this certification, the filter may only be removing chlorine and taste.
+Activated carbon is the primary technology utilized in high-end refrigerator filters and specialized under-sink units.
+It purifies water by attracting and physically trapping chemical contaminants within the dense pores of the carbon block.
+Granular activated carbon (GAC) is incredibly effective, provided you verify the NSF/ANSI 53 certification for PFOA and PFOS reduction on the product’s packaging.
+Without this specific rating, the filter likely only removes standard chlorine and unpleasant odors.

-For more information on setting up your home’s utilities, including water service, visit our water utility hub.
+For more foundational information on managing your home’s infrastructure, including initiating water service, visit our water utility hub.

 Water Treatment Methods That Do Not Work

-There are several common misconceptions about purifying water that can lead to a false sense of security.
-Knowing what doesn’t work is just as important as knowing what does.
+There are several widespread misconceptions regarding water purification that can unfortunately lead to a false sense of security.
+Knowing exactly what fails to remove forever chemicals is just as important as knowing what works.

 Boiling Water

-Unlike bacteria or viruses, you cannot kill or destroy PFAS by boiling your water.
-In fact, boiling water can actually increase the concentration of these chemicals because some of the water evaporates while the chemicals remain behind.
+Unlike harmful bacteria, viruses, or common parasites, you cannot kill or destroy PFAS simply by boiling your water.
+In reality, boiling a pot of tap water can actually increase the overall concentration of these dangerous chemicals.
+As the clean water evaporates into steam, the resilient chemical compounds are left behind in a much denser ratio.

 Standard Pitcher Filters

-Generic water pitchers designed primarily for taste often lack the density or specific filter media required to trap PFAS molecules.
-Unless the packaging explicitly states it is certified to remove “forever chemicals” or cites NSF Standard 53, assume it does not.
+Generic, budget-friendly water pitchers designed strictly to improve taste lack the proper density and specialized media required to trap microscopic PFAS molecules.
+Unless the pitcher’s box explicitly states it is certified to remove forever chemicals under NSF Standard 53, you should safely assume it does not offer meaningful protection.

-While the presence of PFAS in drinking water is a serious issue, you have the tools to manage it effectively.
-By checking your local water report, testing your supply if necessary, and investing in certified filtration technology, we believe you can ensure the water in your glass is clean and safe.
-Prioritizing these steps now gives you peace of mind and contributes to a healthier living environment for everyone in your household.
+While discovering the widespread presence of PFAS in drinking water is undoubtedly unsettling, you now possess the actionable knowledge required to manage the situation effectively.
+By thoroughly investigating your local utility report, proactively testing your private supply when necessary, and investing in certified, proven filtration technology, we know you can take full control of your home’s water quality.
+Prioritizing these practical steps today grants you lasting peace of mind and fosters a much healthier, safer living environment for your entire household.

 How can I remove PFAs from my water?